Engineering Admissions Index (EAI) Calculation Rules

 - For the Science Selective requirement: The grade used in calculating the EAI is the highest grade of all Science Selective courses other than ENGR 14100 or ENGR 14200 (if same grade, use course with most credits; if same grade and credits, use most recent course).
 It is possible that some students with credit in ENGR 14100 and 14200 will have no other Science Selective course to be included in EAI.

-- If a student meets the requirement through a Purdue course and a non-graded course (e.g., transfer, AP, etc.), rules #1 and #2 above still apply in selecting the EAI course.
-If the non-graded course is higher priority, no course that meets that requirement will be used in the EAI calculation.
+- If a student meets the requirement through a Purdue course and a non-graded course (e.g., transfer, AP, etc.), and the non-graded course is higher priority, then the non-graded course will remove the Science Selective requirement from the EAI calculation.